-Blast Injury Outcomes (BIO) Study
+Brain Injury Outcomes (BIO) Study (BIO)

-Active duty military personnel serving in the current and recent conflicts in Afghanistan and Iraq are frequently exposed to blasts.1,2 Although physical trauma is not unexpected during war fighting, survival from blast-related head injury has become a common occurrence only in recent years.
+Active duty military personnel serving in the current and recent conflicts in Afghanistan and Iraq are frequently exposed to blasts and other mechanisms of traumatic brain injury (TBI).1,2 Although physical trauma is not unexpected during war fighting, survival after blast-related head injury has become a common occurrence only in recent years.
 As such, the associated cerebral damage is less well studied and understood.

-The Blast Injury Outcomes (BIO) Study is a longitudinal study with the short-term objective of better characterizing multi-modal outcomes in individuals who have sustained a brain injury using a systems medicine approach.
-Long-term aims include monitoring our participants for signs of emerging systems or associated vulnerabilities.
+The Brain Injury Outcomes (BIO) Study is a longitudinal study with the short-term objective of better characterizing multi-modal outcomes in individuals who have sustained a brain injury using a systems medicine approach.
+Long-term aims include monitoring participants for signs of emerging symptoms or age-related vulnerabilities.
 Identification of abnormality profiles for all severity levels of brain injury (from any source) reflects a second long-range goal.
-Third, we will examine and compare physiology between mTBI with and without persisting symptoms and various co-morbidities including posttraumatic stress disorder (PTSD).
-Fourth, we intend to advance diffusion imaging, as well as other types of imaging, for clinical use with the brain injured (and other populations).
-Finally, we will assess methods of analysis, combination and integration for multi-modal data in search of diagnostic profiles.
+Third, the investigators will examine and compare physiology between Veterans who have sustained a Mild Traumatic Brain Injury (mTBI) with and without persisting symptoms and various co-morbidities including posttraumatic stress disorder (PTSD).
+A control group of Veterans who have not sustained a TBI will also be recruited for comparison.
+Fourth, the investigators intend to facilitate the clinical use of advanced methodologies, such as brain imaging and tissue measures, with the brain injured (and other populations).
+Finally, the investigators will assess methods of analysis, combination and integration for multi-modal data in search of diagnostic profiles.
 Increased knowledge of injury patterns and the trajectory associated with brain injury could contribute to better methods of diagnosis, monitoring and, perhaps, treatment.

 This investigation has spawned several sub-studies, one of which was the Validation of Brief Objective Neurobehavioral Detectors (BOND) of Mild TBI, which continues.
-We are collaborating with Harvard/Boston Children's Hospital in the Angiogenic Signaling Signatures Identified in Stress and Trauma (ASSIST) sub-study.
+The investigators are collaborating with Harvard/Boston Children's Hospital in the Angiogenic Signaling Signatures Identified in Stress and Trauma (ASSIST) sub-study.
 Oak Ridge National Laboratory (ORNL) is integrating BIO Study multi-modal data.

-Posttraumatic Stress Disorder|
+|Brain Concussion Posttraumatic Stress Disorder|

 |Official Title:||Validation of Brief Objective Neurobehavioral Detectors of Mild TBI|

-|Estimated Study Completion Date :||June 2015|
+|Estimated Study Completion Date :||June 30, 2019|

 |Contact: Julie C Chapman||(202) 745-8000 ext firstname.lastname@example.org|